kesterlester/Mark-Scaling/README.md

 and
 $$ c=x (a(x-2) + 2s + 2).$$

-The above function is susecptible to numerical instability for \\(p\\) close to zero, so in the implementation a conditioner is applied to prevent problems.
+A naive implementation of the above function would be susecptible to numerical instability for $p$ close to zero, so in the actual implementation a conditioner is applied to prevent that problem arising.